-A majority of the total payment volume we have historically processed is cross-border payments denominated in many foreign currencies, which subjects us to foreign currency risk.
+We process a significant volume of cross-border payments denominated in many foreign currencies, which subjects us to foreign currency risk.
 The strengthening or weakening of the U.S. dollar versus these foreign currencies impacts the translation of our net revenues generated in these foreign currencies into the U.S. dollar.
 In connection with providing our solutions in multiple currencies, we may face financial exposure if we are unable to implement appropriate hedging strategies, negotiate beneficial foreign exchange rates, or as a result of fluctuations in foreign exchange rates between the times that we set them.
 We also have foreign exchange risk on our assets and liabilities denominated in currencies other than the functional currency of our subsidiaries.
 We also incur expenses for employee compensation and other operating expenses at our non-U.S. locations in the local currency.
-Fluctuations in the exchange rates between the U.S. dollar and other currencies could result in the dollar equivalent of our expenses being higher which may not be offset by additional revenue earned in the local currency.
+Fluctuations in the exchange rates between the U.S. dollar equivalent of our expenses being higher which may not be offset by additional revenue earned in the local currency.
 This could have a negative impact on our reported results of operations.